userdocs/qbittorrent-nox-static/README.md

 ### Alpine Linux platform

-`musl` - creates a fully static binary statically linked using `musl` instead of `glibc` that can be moved to any Linux platform with matching architecture.
-For example you can build on Alpine 3.11 and run on Debian 8.
-This is the how the `staticish` script should work on Debian but it's not a easy to build fully static. `musl` makes it really easy and just worked.
+`musl` - This create a fully static `qbittorrent-nox` binary using [musl](https://wiki.musl-libc.org/).
+This is that standard on Alpine Linux.

+The final result will show this when using `ldd`

 ~~~bash
 ldd ~/qbittorrent-build/bin/qbittorrent-nox